dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 repository you think the new resource should be in.
 This will help to coordinate your work with other contributors.
-The repositories have a template *New resource proposal* that can help you provide the needed information.
+The repositories have a template *New resource proposal* that can help you provide the needed information, for example providing a proposed schema for the community to discuss, and make sure it adopts DSC resource standard patterns.
+Keep an eye on the issue and any discussion around the new DSC resource proposal.

+>A suggestion is to wait for acknowledgement from the community (or maintainer)
+>to include the resource before you start working on the new DSC resource.
+>For example if the proposed schema must be extended or changed in some
+>way you might have to build the logic differently.

 Once the issue is open, you may begin working on the new DSC resource.
-Like normal you send in a pull request with the proposed DSC resource.
+Just like submitting a pull request to fix an issue, a pull request containing the proposed DSC resource should be submitted.
-Keep an eye on the issue and any discussion around the new DSC resource proposal.

 Be sure to include unit and integration tests for the new DSC resource, and document it like other DSC resources.